-15.1.4 Asset management planning
+16.1.2 Asset management planning

-To enable implementation of the preferred long-term strategy, the long-term asset management options for BSC's existing assets (including the weir, channel, WTP and trunk mains) should be investigated including removal from service, potential adaptive reuse options and decommissioning/removal over various timeframes.
+To enable implementation of the preferred long-term strategy, the long-term asset management options for BSC's existing assets (including the weir, channel, WTP and trunk mains) should be investigated including removal from service, potential adaptive reuse options and decommissioning/ removal over various timeframes.

-15.1.5 Drought management and emergency response planning
+16.1.3 Drought management and emergency response planning

-Operating the emergency pipeline and/or transferring to pumped flow from the weir soon after the weir ceases to overtop will conserve water during a dry period.
-The drought management plan should be reviewed and updated, including a trigger for operating the RCC emergency pipeline and documentation of other operational requirements identified in this strategy.
-The restriction regime will be updated to be consistent with the other water supplies in the Byron Shire and the region.
+Operating the existing emergency pipeline servicing East Mullumbimby and/or transferring to pumped flow from the weir soon after the weir ceases to overtop will conserve water during a dry period.

+Once the permanent connection to the regional supply is established, the restriction regime for Mullumbimby will be updated to be consistent with the other water supplies in the Byron Shire and the region.